 Once fall rolls around, everyone is looking for the best easy pumpkin muffins recipe because we all love sweet treats but never have enough time to spend in the kitchen.

-To claim that it is the best, I know, is a little presumptuous, but I use this easy pumpkin muffins recipe quite often, and what is great about it is that you can use whatever toppings you want for your muffins.
+To claim that it is the best, I know, is a little presumptuous, but I use this easy pumpkin muffin recipe quite often, and what is great about it is that you can use whatever toppings you want for your muffins.

 You don't like raisins?
 That's ok!
 Put some nuts or chocolate in them.
 The flavors in the recipe do not clash with anything else you would like to add.